Septic Services in Liberty Hill, TX

 Septic Repair

 Hill Country geology creates specific repair challenges.
 Limestone bedrock can shift over time, stressing tanks and distribution lines.
 Rocky soil makes excavation difficult and expensive.
 Common repairs include pump replacements, tank cracks, and drain field issues related to the limited soil absorption capacity.
-A $2,000 repair on a 5-year-old system is almost always worth it compared to a $15,000-$25,000 replacement.
 Expect repair costs of $500-$4,000 depending on the problem.

 Septic Inspection